 1 Old England Road, Moritz B. Philipp and Jane Peterson estate (1885) - "The sightly residence of Moritz B. Philipp crowns the rugged eminence known in Mr. Hubbard's day and from the earliest times as Rocky Hill.
 The earliest name associated with the Hill is that of Humphrey Griffin."

-24 Summer Street, the William E. Barton house (1885) - This house first appears in the 1884 Ipswich village map under the ownership of J. E. Barton.
+24 Summer Street, the William E. Barton house (1884) - This house first appears in the 1884 Ipswich village map under the ownership of J. E. Barton.
 In the 1910 map it belongs to William J. Barton.
-Although it was constructed in 1885, the architectural style is similar to the earlier Greek Revival period.

 117 High Street, Brown’s Manor (1886) - Abraham Lord sold 30 acres to George A. Brown on Nov.
 6, 1886.
 The Browns built this imposing brick Mansard with white alternating quoins, a fine entrance porch, and a round-headed, double-leaf door.